ShZil/network-utilities/Scanner/README.md

 [15:05] Thirdly, forgot to use `.items` when iterating over a dictionary.

 [15:07] Fourthly, forgot a return statement; a lack of it leads to a double popup.

+[15:12] Fifthly, `TypeError: Key must be of type str` on `Configuration.__setitem__`, because there are many use cases for it and I didn't think of them all when implementing this method.